toddheasley/downer/README.md

 #### BYO Autolinks

 `Autolink.link` and `.email` are the two included autolinking rules.
-They only cover the least fuzzy cases where plain-text web and email addresses are prefixed with `http:`, `https:` or `mailto:` protocols.
-They illustrate how to apply your own custom links:
+They cover only the least fuzzy cases where plain-text web and email addresses are prefixed with `http:`, `https:` or `mailto:` protocols.

+Autolink at your own risk:

 ```swift
 extension Autolink: CaseIterable {